-1. A memory card will be inserted into each vote tabulator to be used for the recount.

-2. A zero tape will be generated to ensure that no votes are recorded for any candidate.

-3. After each tabulator has completed the processing of ballots, a results tape will be generated.

-4. Statistics on the results tape relating to offices that are not subject to the recount, will be severed by an election official to ensure that the recount is in compliance with the direction of the resolution or order regarding the recount.

-5. To obtain the final election results, the memory cards will be removed from the tabulators by the Clerk or designated election officials and inserted into the memory card reader for upload into the election system software.
+- 1) A zero count report will be generated to ensure that no votes are recorded for any candidate. - 2) After each tabulator has completed the processing of ballots, a results tally report will be generated. - 3) Statistics on the results tally report relating to offices that are not subject to the recount, will be severed by an election official to ensure that the recount is in compliance with the direction of the resolution or order regarding the recount. - 4) To obtain the final election results, the Clerk or designate will use the tabulator softeare to produce a results report using the election system software. - 5) The Clerk or designated election officials will seal and secure the tabulators

-6. The Clerk or designated election officials will replace each memory card in its respective tabulator, and re-package and seal the tabulator.